• Skip to main content

 How to do it:

-1. Stand on a raised 4 to a 6-inch platform with your feet together, core braced.
+1. Stand on a raised 4 to 6-inch platform with your feet together, core braced.

 2. Hold dumbbells by your sides, a single weight in front of your chest, wear a weighted vest, or do this exercise unweighted.

-3. Take a step out to the side, bend your legs, and descend into a squat, so your thighs are roughly parallel to the floor.
+3. Step out to the side, bend your legs, and descend into a squat so your thighs are roughly parallel to the floor.

 4. Push off the floor and return to the starting position.